 Julie Woodward’s Nike Soccer Camp Seattle University Seattle, Washington

-The Nike Soccer Camp at Seattle University offers players of all ages and abilities the opportunity to learn new skills and take their performance to the next level!
-Campers are trained by Julie Woodward and the Seattle University women’s soccer staff which have a diverse range of experience coaching soccer at the most fundamental level through the elite level.
+The Julie Woodward Nike Soccer Camps at Seattle University offer players of all ages and abilities the opportunity to learn new skills, build passion for the game and take their performance to the next level!
+Campers are trained by Head Coach Julie Woodward, her coaching staff and the Seattle University Women’s Soccer Team.
+Come experience what it’s like to be a part of the Redhawk Soccer Family!

 At the NIKE Soccer Camps our goal is to stimulate a love for the game in athletes by showing them how to accelerate their own progress and success with a variety of camp options.